fluid118/LSRDiff/README.md

 ## Notes

-* This repository may contain some experimental or redundant code from earlier explorations
-* We plan to further clean and reorganize the codebase

 If you find redundant scripts or have suggestions for improvement, feel free to open an issue.

 We may add more comments or further reorganize the codebase in the future.